vetlus/dbt-fundamentals/eriktest.md

-# Initiel testfile
+# Initial testfile
-This is a test markdown file for Erik H.
+This is a markdown file for Erik H.
+Dato:18.12.2022